f3peakcity/f3peakcity.github.io/content/leadership/index.md

 socialShare: false
 ---

+F3 is peer-led, and as part of that leadership, these PAX make up the Shared Leadership Team (SLT) in Peak City and focus on the invigoration of male community leadership.
+Whether that's thinking about new ways to motivate and encourage or helping launch new workouts, this team is here to support PAX as they grow and serve.

+### Current SLT

 - Nantan: Red Ryder

-  - The Q of the Carpex region.
+  - The Q of the Peak City region.
 He’s the cheerleader.
-Lays down the 43 feet for the region and exemplifies the Carpex culture.
+Lays down the 43 feet for the region and exemplifies the Peak City culture.

 - 1st F Qs: Hamm, Triple Lindy, Earhart